ypsitau/pico-Recognizer-ILI9341/README.md

 Character recognizer based on EMNIST dataset using Raspberry Pi Pico and ILI9341 display.
 A demonstration of [pico-jxglib](https://github.com/ypsitau/pico-jxglib) library that uses TensorFlow Lite for Microcontrollers.

+This can recognize not only digits (0-9) but also uppercase letters (A-Z) and some lowercase letters (a, b, d, e, f, g, h, n, q, r, t) depending on the selected model.

 ## Demonstration

 View the demonstration video on YouTube: